Tuttotorna/OMNIAMIND/README.md

 It asks whether a reasoning pipeline remains coherent enough to continue when exposed to structural pressure.

+The central question is not:

+Does this sound intelligent?

+The central question is:

+Does this reasoning process remain structurally stable enough to continue?

 ---

-## What OMNIAMIND is
+What OMNIAMIND is

 OMNIAMIND is a coordination layer for structural cognition experiments.

 It can organize:

-- input analysis
+input analysis

-- reasoning steps
+reasoning steps

-- observer reduction
+observer reduction

-- structural measurement
+structural measurement

-- coherence checks
+coherence checks

-- fragility detection
+fragility detection

+invariance checks

-- stop conditions
+stop conditions

+retry logic

-- escalation logic
+escalation logic

 Its purpose is not to simulate a mind.

 Its purpose is to expose whether a cognitive process remains structurally stable under measurement, perturbation, and constraint.

+OMNIAMIND is an orchestration layer, not a consciousness claim.

 ---

-## What OMNIAMIND is not
+What OMNIAMIND is not

 OMNIAMIND is not:

-- a sentient system
+a sentient system

-- a human-like mind
+a human-like mind

+artificial consciousness

-- a truth oracle
+a truth oracle

-- a semantic judge
+a semantic judge

-- a decision engine
+a final decision engine

-- a replacement for OMNIA
+a replacement for OMNIA

-- a replacement for domain expertise
+a replacement for domain expertise

-- a claim that reasoning can be reduced to metrics
+a claim that reasoning can be reduced to metrics

 It does not decide truth.